imatari/curious_moon/README.md

 **Goal for next meeting**
 Get to the part in the book that covers Importing and Normalizing

-Please visit our [Resource Links](resource-links.md) page for the CodeBuddies Hangout link for our group as well as a number of other resources to help you in this journy through _A Curious Moon_!
+Please visit our [Resource Links](resource-links.md) page for the CodeBuddies Hangout link for our group as well as a number of other resources to help you in this journey through _A Curious Moon_!

 Before we meet again, please go to our [Discussion](discussion.md) page and edit so you can add what you would like to discuss! : )